 The Metric program collection combines a series of semianalytical tools for the simulation and design of structures or devices from integrated optics / photonics.
-The programs are meant for frequency domain modeling of configurations in two spatial dimensions, with piecewise constant, isotropic, lossless, and preferably rectangular permittivity distributions.
+The programs are meant for frequency domain modeling of configurations in one, two, or 2.5 spatial dimensions, with (mostly) piecewise constant, isotropic, lossless, and preferably rectangular permittivity distributions.

 Optical electromagnetic fields are represented by series of eigenmodes associated with 1-D, piecewise constant refractive index profiles.
 Accordingly, a reasonably robust and general mode solver for dielectric multilayer slab waveguides is found at the center of the tool collection.
 Apart from standard guided mode analysis, the mode solver routines include facilities for the generation of orthonormal modal basis sets on finite 1-D intervals, where the mode spectrum is discretized by Dirichlet- or Neumann boundary conditions.